The high road to nowhere

 So when the recital ended approximately one hundred years later, I was ready to get the hell outta Dodge.
-I left ahead of everyone else, then heard HCBM yell "BYE MAARIT!" from behind me.
+I left ahead of everyone else, then heard HCBM yell "Bye Maarit!" from behind me.

 And I thought to myself, are you fucking kidding me?

-We've been here for like 3 hours.
+We've been here for like 3 hours together.
 You have literally not spoken a single word to me.
 Not one.
 I could be invisible for all anyone cares, and you have certainly made me feel invisible.
 Even though I know your goal was to reinforce just how much my presence doesn't matter, you know what?
 It worked.
-I feel like my presence here today did not matter.
+I felt like my presence here today did not matter.
 And I am not willing, after all of that, to now help you pretend like you're friendly.

 So I kept walking.
 Acted like I hadn't heard her.
 Got in the car and closed the door, feeling mostly justified in my very small and very petty act of peaceful protest.

 I mean, hey.
 She demonstrated through her actions that completely ignoring each other is acceptable behavior, right?
 I'm just following your lead, sister.